bdaiinstitute/lottery_tickets/README.md

 ## Running the original policy

 Set `eval_mode=ORIGINAL_POLICY`, and the original policy (i.e: sampling from gaussian at all steps) will be evaluated.
-Results and videos will be saved, but there will be noise `initial_noise.pt` saved since it's not used.
+Results and videos will be saved to `{output_dir}/original_policy`, but there will be no `initial_noise.pt` saved since it's not used.
+You can vary `n_episodes` to run the original policy multiple times on each task in the task suite `env.task`.

 ```
 python evaluate.py \